EnvisionDoc/iam/system/managing_organization.md

       - Send by email: indicates to send the account information via sending email to the registered email address.
    - **Password**: you can set the initial password, or you can let the system to auto-generate the password for the account.

-(Optional) In the **admin information** section, you can assign an user be the admin of this organization.
+4. (Optional) In the **admin information** section, you can assign a user to be the administrator of this organization.

-4. Click **Assign to**.
+   - Click **Assign to**.
-5. In the pop-up window, enter the full username.
+   - In the pop-up window, enter the full username.
 If the name is correct, the detailed information of the user will display in the dialog.
 Then click **Confirm**.

-6. Click  **Save** on the up-right corner to create the organization.
+5. Click  **Save** on the up-right corner to create the organization.

-## Resetting password of the OU owner
+## Resetting Password of an OU Owner
+You can reset the password of an OU Owner in the following approaches:

 1. In the EnOS console, click **Management > Organization** from the left navigation panel.
 2. Click ![Image](../media/edit.png) of the organization that the OU owner belongs to.